 This snapshot of your child’s hopes and dreams at the start of every summer will be a gift to both of you for years to come.

 Don’t worry if it’s a week or even a month into the summer break, and you haven’t done this yet.
 It’s never too late to start.
-(Note: For middle and high school-aged kids, I changed the colors and formatting to make the sheets look a teensy bit more grown-up compared to the other sheets.)

 - Interview your child, write down their adorable answers, and you’re DONE.

 For an everyday peek inside our children’s hearts, we keep our favorite set of family conversation starters in a mason jar on the kitchen counter.
 That way, it’s ready to go for the times we need an extra dose of connection.